adjust/dev-docs/docs/android/reference/AdjustConfig/setup.md

 ::::{function} setOnSessionTrackingFailedListener (onSessionTrackingFailedListener)
 :noindex:

-Sets up a callback to trigger a function when the SDK fails to record a session.
+Sets up a callback to trigger a function when the SDK fails to record a {term}`session`.

 {#android-setonsessiontrackingfailedlistener-invocation}